hainesc/laboratory/README.md

     but inter bucket they are ordered.
 Maintain a counter for each bucket indexed how many values in this bucket.
 More detail below:

-  *  Sampling and statistics the records, Computing the split value, make some buckets.
+  *  Sample and analyse the records, Compute the split value, make some buckets.
-  *  Reading a record each time.
-Computing which bucket the record should be shuffled, put the value to corresponding queue and make counter += 1.
+  *  Read a record each time.
+Compute which bucket the record should be shuffled, put the value to corresponding queue and make counter += 1.
   *  Each queue has its corresponding write thread which writes the values in the queue to disk.